 - 2.1 Ordinary meetings of the Council will take place in accordance with the agreed calendar of meetings.
-Ordinary meetings will: - elect a person to preside if the Chair of the Council or Vice Chair of the Council is not present; - approve the minutes of the last meeting and the Chair will sign them as a correct record; - (bb) where the Minutes are approved by virtual means, arrangement will be made after the meeting, and within 2 months, for signatures to be made in hard copy. - (c) receive any declarations of interest from Members; - receive any announcements from the Chair of the Council, Leader, Members of the Executive or the Chief Executive Officer; - (e) receive any Deputations or consider petitions submitted in accordance with the Council's Petitions Scheme - (f) receive any questions from, and provide answers to, the public; - (g) receive any questions from Members of the Council; - (h) deal with any business from the last Council meeting; - (i) receive reports from the Executive and the Council's committees and receive questions and answers on any of those reports as required by law or specifically referred by those bodies; - receive reports about and receive questions and answers on the business of joint arrangements and external organisations; - (k) consider motions on notice;
+Ordinary meetings will: - (a) elect a person to preside if the Chairman of the Council or Vice Chairman of the Council is not present; - (b) approve the minutes of the last meeting and the Chairman will sign them as a correct record; - (bb) where the Minutes are approved by virtual means, arrangement will be made after the meeting, and within 2 months, for signatures to be made in hard copy. - (c) receive any declarations of interest from Members; - (d) receive any announcements from the Chairman of the Council, Leader, Members of the -Cabinet / Executive Cabinet or the Head of Paid Service; - (e) receive any Deputations or consider petitions submitted in accordance with the Council's Petitions Scheme - (f) receive any questions from, and provide answers to, the public; - (g) receive any questions from Members of the Council; - (h) deal with any business from the last Council meeting;

-- (I) receive Minutes of committees that have been previously circulated; - (m) consider any business as required by statute; and - (n) consider any other business specified in the summons to the meeting. - 2.2 It is the right of Council at any ordinary or extraordinary meeting to establish or dissolve any board or committee (apart from the Executive) or to review its size and terms of reference, giving regards to existing rules around proportionality. - 2.3 If a meeting of Council is to be cancelled before the notice and summons has been sent out, this is to be agreed with the Chair and Vice Chair of the Council and the Leader of the Council, or Deputy Leader in their absence. - 2.4 No meeting of Council shall be cancelled if the notice and summons has already been sent out Under regulation 491) of the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020, meetings may be moved or cancelled.
-This shall only be exercised with the consent of the Chair or, in the Chair's absence, the Vice-Chair.
+- receive reports from the Cabinet / Executive Cabinet and the Council's committees and receive questions and answers on any of those reports as required by law or specifically referred by those bodies; - (j) receive reports about and receive questions and answers on the business of joint arrangements and external organisations; - (k) consider motions on notice; - (I) consider any other business specified in the summons to the meeting. - 2.2 It is the right of Council at any ordinary or extraordinary meeting to establish or dissolve any board or committee (apart from the Cabinet/Executive) or to review its size and terms of reference, giving regards to existing rules around proportionality. - 2.3 If a meeting of Council is to be cancelled before the notice and summons has been sent out, this is to be agreed with the Chairman and Vice Chairman of the Council and the Leader of the Council, or Deputy Leader in their absence. - 2.4 No meeting of Council shall be cancelled if the notice and summons has already been sent out.
+Under regulation 4(1) of the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020, meetings may be moved or cancelled.
+This shall only be exercised with the consent of the Chairman or, in the Chairman's absence, the Vice-Chairman.